 Best identity theft protection

-Couldn't happen to you?
-Don't be quite so confident.
-You may not realize there's a problem until you apply for a mortgage or loan and find there's an issue with your credit report.
+Unfortunately for many victims, the first time they realise they have been targeted by an identity fraud scam will be too late.
+They may not realize there's a problem until they apply for a mortgage or loan and find there's an issue with their credit report.
 This could take quite some time, with credit reporting agency Experian claiming that it can take an average of 292 days for people to figure out that their information has been used in a fraud.

 The best protection isn't cheap – you could pay $30 (£20) a month – but don't let that put you off.
 Some companies offer basic tools for free, and there are plenty of low cost, high value plans for UK and US citizens to choose from.

 All the big-name ID theft protection services will offer you some degree of access to your credit report, but usually this comes from a single provider.
 That could be a problem, as there are several credit reporting agencies around, each with their own slightly different version of your credit history.

 UK-based Checkmyfile helps out by accessing your credit reports from Experian, Equifax, Callcredit and Crediva, combining their details in a single report.

 Having instant visibility of data from four agencies means it’s far less likely that you'll miss any attempted fraudulent use of your personal details.
 It may help you solve strange credit issues, too, as you'll be able to see if any of the records have any errors which might cause problems with banks, credit card companies and other financial institutions.